 Judge Milan D. Smith: “Sweet Are the Uses of Adversity.”

-A line from Shakespeare’s As You Like It, “sweet are the uses of adversity,” set the stage for BYU Law forum remarks by Judge Milan D. Smith of the Ninth Circuit Court of Appeals on how setbacks for several historical figures paved the way for their extraordinary contributions.
+A line from Shakespeare’s As You Like It—“Sweet are the uses of adversity”—set the stage for BYU Law forum remarks by Judge Milan D. Smith of the Ninth Circuit Court of Appeals.
+Judge Smith spoke on how setbacks for several historical figures paved the way for their extraordinary contributions.

-• William Blackstone, denied a professorship at Oxford, devoted himself to studying English common law.
-The resulting treatise Commentaries on the Laws of England became one of the great resources in the western legal world.
+• William Blackstone, who was denied a professorship at Oxford, devoted himself to studying English common law.
+His resulting treatise Commentaries on the Laws of England became one of the great resources in the Western legal world.

-• George Washington, fatherless at age 11 and with no hope of formal education, joined the military.
+• George Washington, who was fatherless at age 11 and had no hope of receiving a formal education, joined the military.
 At his mother’s insistence, he declined a plum opportunity in the British Royal Navy.
 Instead, he served as a military officer in many disastrous battles of the French and Indian War, gaining military, political, and leadership skills that would be invaluable during the American Revolution.

-Judge Smith shared his own experience with adversity’s silver lining.
-In 2006, he resigned in protest as vice chair of California’s Fair Employment & Housing Commission after the governor vetoed legislation permitting sexual harassment victims to collect monetary damages.
+Judge Smith also shared his own experience with adversity’s silver lining.
+In 1991, he resigned in protest as vice chair of California’s Fair Employment & Housing Commission after the governor vetoed legislation permitting sexual harassment victims to collect monetary damages.
 His resignation would be instrumental in his appointment to the Ninth Circuit 15 years later.
-Judge Smith’s advice for students: “Bad things aren’t necessarily disastrous; they can be a pathway to something else that wouldn’t otherwise be possible.”
+Judge Smith advised students, “Bad things aren’t necessarily disastrous; they can be a pathway to something else that wouldn’t otherwise be possible.”

 Comments (0)